-As the Economist goes to press on August 2nd with the subheader “Losing the war against climate change”, WZW students at the Technical University Munich and faculty unite with industry, government and non-governmental organizations to highlight and debate existing mitigation goals and scenarios.
+As we face a palpable threat of climate breakdown, WZW students at the Technical University Munich and faculty unite with industry, government and non-governmental organizations to highlight and debate existing mitigation goals and scenarios.
 Our focus is on the agricultural and “land use, land use change and forestry” (LULUCF) sectors.
-These sectors are described in six boxes below, covering (i) nitrous oxide, (ii) consumer behavior including meat consumption and waste reduction, (iii) grassland preservation, (iv) optimized peatland water levels and crop selection, (v) the species composition and management of our forests as well as (vi) optimized and cascading wood use.
+These sectors are described in seven boxes below, covering (i) nitrous oxide, (ii) consumer behavior including meat consumption and waste reduction, (iii) grassland preservation, (iv) optimized peatland water levels and crop selection, (v) the species composition and management of our forests, (vi) optimized and cascading wood use as well as (vii) radical changes to our agricultural systems to avert crop failure and ecosystem collapse.

 Overall it can be seen that the German agricultural and LULUCF sectors combined have a mitigation potential of c.
 80 MtCO2e in conservative scenarios and of up to 156,3 MtCO2e in ambitious scenarios.
 Considering that in 80% scenarios only 250MtC02e are left domestically, the mitigation potential of the agricultural and LULUCF sectors is considerable and could significantly impact German climate paths.
 Our assessment of pragmatic strategies in the agricultural and LULUCF sectors complements the efforts of the Boston Consulting Group (BCG) and the Voice of German Industry (BDI), who have concluded in a cross sectorial analysis that an 80% emission reduction is technically feasible, socially acceptable and may have positive economic effects.